-Look out for witches, goblins and a village with secrets in Hedgewitch (Welbeck), Skye McKenna's magical debut novel, and the follow-up, Woodwitch (Welbeck)
+Look out for witches, goblins and a village with secrets in Hedgewitch, Skye McKenna's magical debut novel, and the follow-up, Woodwitch (Welbeck)

 Ordinary life in the village of Hedgely includes rubbing shoulders with imps, buying magical potions at the local stores and learning magic on afternoon sessions with the local coven!
-We asked Skye McKenna, ReadingZone's Debut Author of the Month, to tell us what inspired her novel Hedgewitch - the first in a new series for children.
+We asked Skye McKenna to tell us about Woodwitch, the magical follow-up to her debut, Hedgewitch.

 Q&A with Skye McKenna